-An employee who is a registered foster carer may take up to a maximum of 5 days paid leave per year whilst a child or children are placed with them.
+An employee who is a registered foster carer may take up to a maximum of 7 days paid leave per year whilst a child or children are placed with them.
 This maximum is regardless of the number of children or placements that the employee has.
+In addition, the employee may have paid time off to attend their statutory 6 monthly meetings.
 The paid leave may be used at the commencement of a placement to help settle the child or to ensure child care arrangements can be put in place or to attend meetings, home visits or mandatory training related to the fostering placement.